Beechworth is the gateway to some incredible Victorian High Country bikepacking routes

 - If you download and use one of these self-guided routes you acknowledge and accept that you are riding totally at your own risk.
-The rides listed above are just suggested routes on publicly-accessible roads and tracks, and the day-to-day quality, safety, difficulty and open/closed status of any part of the routes is totally outside of Gravelmob’s control, as is your own fitness, level of remote experience, riding ability and bike suitability is also out of Gravelmob’s control.
+The routes are just suggested loops on publicly-accessible roads and tracks, and the day-to-day quality, safety, difficulty and open/closed status of any part of the routes is totally outside of Gravelmob’s control.
+Your fitness, amount of remote experience, riding ability and bike suitability is also out of Gravelmob’s control.

 - It’s strongly recommended that you have your own personal accident and liability insurance whenever you hop on your bike.
-There are various insurance providers available, Cycling Australia is the obvious one.
+There are various cycling insurance providers available, Cycling Australia is the obvious one.

-- Some of these routes pass through remote areas where mobile phone reception is not reliable for making calls or locating yourself via your phone’s GPS.
+- Some of the routes pass through remote areas where internet/mobile phone service is not reliable or strong enough to make calls or locate yourself via your phone’s GPS.
 We recommend you arrange a backup communication plan, bring a dedicated GPS unit (so you can get yourself back to the pub), and pack a Personal Locator Beacon in case of a true emergency.